2010 December මස 02 වැනිදා Thursday

 Saab extends corporate agreement with IFS

 Saab has extended its corporate agreement with IFS to position the Saab Group for new business opportunities.
 In addition to the corporate contract signed in June 2009, Saab will implement IFS Eco-footprint Management and IFS Export License Management, the latter as part of the Saab-IFS partnership offering.
+Under the terms of the agreement, IFS will call off SKr 11 million in December 2010, of which SKr 8 million pertains to software licenses.

 Saab has been a customer of IFS since 1994 and has a long-term strategy of increasing its use of IFS Applications across the Group to achieve greater IT efficiency.
 Many Saab subsidiaries use IFS Applications for design and manufacturing, maintenance, repair and overhaul (MRO), engineering, supply chain management, project management, and after-sales services.